Bartekwis01/Word-Cypher/README.md

 `DO_PRINT` - By default the program will not print anything to console, but it can be changed by setting this to `True`

-`DO_SAVE` - By default the program will only output coded text and the dictionary, but when this setting is set to `True` the program will additionally create files named *coded-text.txt* and *dictionary.json* with the corresponding values in the working directory of the program.
+`DO_SAVE` - By default the program will only output coded text and the dictionary to the console, but when this setting is set to
+`True` the program will additionally create files named *coded-text.txt* and *dictionary.json* with the corresponding values in the working directory of the program.

+`DO_SHUFFLE` - By default the program will shuffle the dictionary before outputting it, but when this setting is set to `False` it will not do that
+(WARNING: Disabling this feature will cause the coded/uncoded words appear in the dictionary in the order they were used!)

 #### OUTPUT